metablaster/WindowsFirewallRuleset/Modules/Ruleset.ProgramInfo/Help/en-US/Get-SystemProgram.md

 We should return empty PSCustomObject if test computer fails
 TODO: Parameter for x64 vs x86 software, then update Search-Installation switch as needed
+TODO: One of the entries is blank program name leading to %SystemRoot%\System32

 ## RELATED LINKS